 Course evaluations at St. Olaf College are formative in nature, designed to foster improvements in teaching and learning.
 The Office of Institutional Effectiveness and Assessment is available to provide advice on developing, administering, and summarizing course evaluations.

 The principal purpose of the course evaluation system at St. Olaf is to improve course content and instructional practice in ways that enhance student learning.
 All faculty members are strongly encouraged to administer course evaluations on a regular basis to promote their continued development as teachers and mentors.
-Tenured faculty members must administer evaluations in two classes of their choice each academic year as part of the College’s post-tenure review process.
-Whether for post-tenure review or for the instructor’s independent use, course evaluations are selected and administered by instructors and are intended for the instructor’s professional development.
+All faculty members must administer evaluations in two classes (pro-rated for partial teaching loads) of their choice each academic year as part of the College’s faculty review process (see Faculty Personnel Policies and Procedures section of the Faculty Manual, under Faculty Evaluation and Review).
+Whether for review or for the instructor’s independent use, course evaluations are selected and administered by instructors and are intended for the instructor’s professional development.

 Instructors may use any questionnaire they wish in gathering student feedback on the effectiveness of course content and instruction.
 The College does not require the use of a standardized form, although there are sample forms available that some instructors have used for a number of years.
 Instructors are encouraged to develop, adapt, or borrow questionnaires that address their principal concerns about course content or instruction, and that will help them sustain and strengthen student learning.
 All course evaluation questionnaires should include instructions that explain the purposes and confidential nature of the course evaluation process; suggested text is provided with the sample forms.

-Instructors may administer course evaluations on paper or electronically, via Google Forms (available as a template).
+Instructors may administer course evaluations on paper or electronically, via Google Forms (available as a template; see St. Olaf College Course Evaluation template).
 Whatever the questionnaire or the method of administration, it is essential to ensure that student participation is voluntary, that individual responses cannot be linked to specific students, and that responses will have no impact on students’ grades, their relationship with the instructor, or their relationship with the College.
 The above links include specific suggestions for ensuring voluntary and anonymous participation in the administration of both paper and electronic evaluation forms.